shuampi/react-christmas-project/README.md

 - Modal

 ## Plan of actions.
->When the user select an object and click the submit button and icon of that object have to appear in the Hero status bar, how?
+>When the user select an object and click the submit button and icon of that object have to appear in the Hero status bar, how? ==> __DONE__
-- In SelectedItemComponent the value of the selection form has to be selected.
+- In SelectedItemComponent the value of the selection form has to be selected and the value it is store in a state.
+- at the top level create a function that handel the path of th src of the image, it stores the path in a state.
+>When selecting the object and click the submit button  it will changche the images of the objects and show the spells.
+- SelectItemCard of the object will hide.
+- add a SelectItemCard component.
+It will be hide until the button is click
+- add another Modal component for the spells
+- ImageCard, decide if add three more or dynamically change the path of the images.